 Servicers receive fees for their services.
-We generally require that servicers retain a servicing fee of at least 0.25% of the principal balance of the Mortgages they service.
+We generally require that servicers retain a servicing fee of at least 0.25% of the principal balance of the performing Mortgages they service.
 However, we may permit lower servicing fee rates for certain servicers or for certain MBS Pools.
-See Description of the Mortgages that back Securities - Special Mortgage Characteristics.
+See Special Mortgage Characteristics and Description of the Securities-Pool Formation.